bdhom/Obsidian/SCG/General.md

 ## Tasks

 ### Self-Created Tasks
-- [ ] TGL Github repos for ZED data collection, ball origin spotter, ZED test metrics ➕ 2023-06-20
+- [x] TGL Github repos for ZED data collection, ball origin spotter, ZED test metrics ➕ 2023-06-20 ✅ 2023-09-29
 	* No repos as of 2023-06-22
 - [ ] 401k Account/Contributions ➕ 2023-07-28
 - [ ] Check S3 logs for EMMC test unit fsgd017698fcd4a from 2023-05-26 to 2023-06-16 ➕ 2023-07-28